phetsims/phet-info/doc/phet-software-design-patterns.md

 constructor.

 ### Required fields
-If one or more of the fields in `option` is required, then `options` should be renamed  to `config`.
+If one or more of the fields in `options` is required, then `options` should be renamed  to `config`.
 See https://github.com/phetsims/tasks/issues/930
-In the `merge` call, the options should be commented as to whether they are required or optional.
-Following the `merge` call, required fields should have an assertion to verify they were provided.
+In the `merge` call, `PhET-Core/required.js` should be used to indicate that the field is required and other non-required fields are assumed optional.
+Following the `merge` call, any further validations should be provided.
 For example:
 ```js
 /**
  * @param {string} name - the full name of the Person